 To put it simply, this pathway converts a toxic chemical into a less harmful chemical.
 This is achieved by various chemical reactions (such as oxidation, reduction and hydrolysis), and during this process free radicals are produced which, if excessive, can damage the liver cells.
 Antioxidants (such as vitamin C and E and natural carotenoids) reduce the damage caused by these free radicals.
 If antioxidants are lacking and toxin exposure is high, toxic chemicals become far more dangerous.
 Excessive amounts of toxic chemicals such as dioxins and furans can disrupt the P-450 enzyme system by causing over activity or what is called 'induction' of this pathway.
 This will result in high levels of damaging free radicals being produced.
 The danger is if these reactive molecules are not further metabolised by Phase II conjugation, they may cause damage to proteins, RNA, and DNA within the cell.

-Take an organic Carahealth Liver Tonic to help rid your body of toxic plastic
+2) Try Carahealth Heavy Metal & plastic Detoxto help rid your body of toxic plastic

 - Boycott Acrylic, Polyester and Nylon

 - Buy biodegradable & non-toxic VISCOSE (made from wood) RAYON (made from bamboo) & COTTON

 - Tell your kids school you want natural fibre school uniforms

 - Buy a Carahealth Gravity Fed Water Filter these filter to 0.7 microns & filter microplastics ( the plastics on the Orb study in drinking and tap water where 2.2 microns)